+You don’t need a lawyer to obtain a green card, but hiring an immigration attorney can make the process easier.
 During the application process, your green card lawyer can be of great assistance.
 In addition to filling out and filing your paperwork, they will ensure you have all the supporting documentation you need for your interview.
 In addition, you can get assistance from your lawyer in preparing for your interview by learning what type of questions you can expect.

 Interviews will vary based on which category or criteria you fall into, meaning they may be quite simple or complex.
 It’s common to be asked to verify things you included in your application, such as whether you’ve ever been arrested or committed a crime.
 It is possible that you will also be asked if anything in your life has changed since you submitted your application, such as your address, your occupation, or your marital status.
 If you are filing for a green card under the stipulation of marriage, your interviewer might also ask you questions such as: